East Plymouth Historic District: Description and history

 The historic district extends along East Plymouth Street, a short distance from its junction with Marsh Road.
-It includes eight 19th-century houses, as well as the former 1792 St. Matthew's building, now converted to a residence.
+It includes eight 19th-century houses, as well as the former 1792 St. Matthew's building, converted to a residence.
+Unfortunately on Friday, August 20th, 2010 it burnt down.
 That building is of historic significance as one of a small number of surviving 18th-century church buildings in the state.
 The houses and associated outbuildings are mostly in vernacular versions of the Federal and Greek Revival styles popular in the first half of the 19th century.
 Some houses remained within ownership of the same families well into the 20th century.